 In the laser powder bed fusion (L-PBF) technology field, there are several alloys that are currently available on the market for manufacturers.
 Considering iron-based alloys, two most important families of steel are identified as stainless steel and tool steel.
 While used in tooling and biomedical industries for high corrosion resistance and high strength, there is an evident lack of AM steels, which can offer:

 SEM images of 20MnCr5 powder for L-PBF

-GKN developed 20MnCr5 as an optimal candidate for laser powder bed fusion.
+GKN Additive developed 20MnCr5 as an optimal candidate for laser powder bed fusion.
 20MnCr5 steel grade is a medium strength steel able to be case-hardened, commonly recognized as one of the benchmarks for case-hardened gears thanks to high wear resistance, mechanical strength and performance to cost ratio.